luxfi/docs/docs/dapps/smart-contracts/using-foundry-with-the-lux-c-chain.md

 ## Mainnet Workflow

-The Fuji workflow above can be adapted to Mainnet with the following modifications to the environment variables:
+The Testnet workflow above can be adapted to Mainnet with the following modifications to the environment variables:

 ```zsh
 export RPC_URL=https://api.lux.network/ext/bc/C/rpc